erezsh/Preql/docs/tutorial.md

 We can **update** tables in-place.

 Updates are evaluated immediately.
-This is true for all other expressions that change the global state.
+This is true for all expressions that change the global state.

 Example:
 ```go